LiskArchive/lisk-legacy-docs/setup/binary.md

 - Ubuntu 18.04 x86_64
 - Ubuntu 16.04 (LTS) x86_64

-To complete the installation there are prerequisites that need to be fulfilled.
+To complete the installation some prerequisites need to be fulfilled.
 If you have already performed these, please proceed to the [Installation](#installation) chapter.
 Please follow the instructions below to load the required software to your system.

 ### Open the necessary ports

-In order to connect to the desired network with Lisk Core , please ensure that the corresponding ports are open:
+To connect to the desired network with Lisk Core, please ensure that the corresponding ports are open:

 | Network | httpPort(HTTP) | wsPort(TCP) |
 | --------|----------------|-------------|